kmonde89/RepositoryGeneratorPublicModel/Sources/RepositoryGeneratorPublicModel/RepositoryGeneratorPublicModel.docc/RepoScribe.md

 ## Link your generating script

 To link your generating script, type (**⌘** + **,**) then go to the **Export** tab.
-There you will find a single button to select you script file.
+There you will find a single button to select your script.
 (Guide to create your script).

 ### Featured